Rohit-Saini7/28-Video-Speed-Controller/README.md

 # TwentyEighth challange of [JavaScript30](https://javascript30.com/)

-.
+In this chalange, I learned hoe to control video playback speed using JavaScript.
 To experience on your own visit [here](https://Rohit-Saini7.github.io/28-Video-Speed-Controller/).

 ## What is JavaScript 30